Supreme Court To Lose Its Swing Voter: Justice Anthony Kennedy To Retire

 Speaking from the Oval Office soon after Kennedy's announcement, President Trump said Kennedy has "been a great justice of the Supreme Court."
 Trump also said the process to replace Kennedy will "begin immediately."
 The president pointed to a list of potential nominees he put together and made public previously.
 "It will be somebody from that list," Trump said, adding "hopefully we will pick someone who is just as outstanding [as Kennedy]."

 Trump also told journalists Wednesday that Kennedy came to the White House to meet with him prior to making his announcement.
 The president met with the Supreme Court justice for about 30 minutes, Trump said.
-The president also said he asked Kennedy for any recommendations as to his replacement but Trump would not reveal who Kennedy suggested.
+The president also said he asked Kennedy for any recommendations as to his replacement but would not reveal whom Kennedy suggested.

 In a separate statement, the White House described Kennedy as "a tireless voice for individual rights and the Founders' enduring vision of limited government.
 His words have left an indelible mark not only on this generation, but on the fabric of American history."

-Speaking on the Senate floor, Senate Majority Leader Mitch McConnell, R-Ky., said "The Senate stands ready to fulfill its constitutional role by providing advice and consent on President Trump's nominee to fill this vacancy.
+Speaking on the Senate floor, Senate Majority Leader Mitch McConnell, R-Ky., said, "The Senate stands ready to fulfill its constitutional role by providing advice and consent on President Trump's nominee to fill this vacancy.
 We will vote to confirm Justice Kennedy's successor this fall."

 A simple majority of 51 votes is required to confirm a Supreme Court nominee.
 Senate Republicans currently hold 51 seats.
-Sen. John McCain, R-Ariz., has been away from Washington, D.C., while he battles brain cancer, but Vice President Pence could cast a tiebreaking vote if needed.
+Sen. John McCain, R-Ariz., has been away from Washington, D.C., while he is being treated for brain cancer, but Vice President Pence could cast a tiebreaking vote if needed.

 McConnell came under heavy criticism from Democrats for holding up President Barack Obama's nomination of Judge Merrick Garland before the 2016 presidential election, leading to Trump's nomination of Justice Neil Gorsuch to fill the seat on the court open because of the death of Justice Antonin Scalia.
 McConnell is coming under immediate criticism from Democrats for pledging to confirm a nominee just before this year's midterm elections.